AARP Hearing Center

 The Apple News app is preinstalled on iPhones, though you will have to subscribe to read stories from certain newspapers and magazines.
 Google News is on Androids and available in the Apple App Store for iPhones.

 How often have you heard a song in a bar or restaurant but don’t know the artist or tune?
-The Shazam app, built into every iPhone running iOS 14.2 or higher and available for Androids on Google Play, can identify it, at least most of the time.
+The Shazam app, built into every iPhone for years now and available for Androids on Google Play, can identify it, at least most of the time.

-Or you can ask Google Assistant, built into Androids and available for iPhones, and even hum a few bars.
+Or you can ask Google Assistant, or Gemini built into Androids and available for iPhones, and even hum a few bars.

-If you’re watching a movie, YouTube or other video content on your phone but want to skim information elsewhere, picture-in-picture tools on iPhone and Android let you shrink the video into a small window that you can glance at while looking in another place.
+If you’re watching a movie, YouTube or other video content on your phone but want to skim information elsewhere, picture-in-picture tools on iPhone and Android let you shrink the video into a small window that you can glance at while looking at something else.

 On iPhones, enable the feature automatically in Settings | General | Picture in Picture | Start PIP Automatically.
 On a Google Pixel, tap Settings | Apps | Special app access | Picture-in-picture and choose the apps to allow the feature.